 - The Umbra Institute student handbook documenting the rules and regulations of the Institute and local laws governing covid-19

 Note: Arriving passengers may also be given a rapid test at the airport.
-At this time we do not expect any quarantining requirements to be in place in the spring.
+At this time we do not expect any quarantining requirements to be in place in the fall.